sahanajoshi/dnacataglance/README.md

 1. Goto directory where scripts were downloaded: `cd ~/dnacataglance`
 2. Run `./upload_rca.sh`
 3. Follow the prompts.
 (Refer Appendix: Obtain CXD Token)
 4. The upload process runs in the background.
 So the SSH session to the DNA-C can be closed after initiating upload.
-To confirm upload success, run `cat nohup.out`
+The script gives an option to enter an email id.
+Upon successful upload, a mail will be sent to this id.

 ### What to expect when you run the script?
 ![Image of DNAC-CLI](https://github.com/sahanajoshi/dnacataglance/blob/master/DNAC-CLI1.png)